All About Millet’s And Its Health Benefits | Truweight

 Millet Side Effects: Do Not Consume too many Millets

-Ok, so millets are not all painted in white as well.
-Millets are known to possess goitrogens, the anti-nutritional factor if you have thyroid problems.
+Though millets have a number of health benefits, Millets are known to possess goitrogens, the anti-nutritional factor if you have thyroid problems.

-Hence it would be advisable to include them in batters and not eat it every day like rice or wheat.
+Hence it would be advisable to include them weekly and not eat it every day like rice or wheat.
 Do check in with a dietician or a nutritionist before you go overboard on millets.

-If you are wondering what can be safely consumed and what to be avoided if you have thyroid issues, you can check our blog titled the thyroid diet food list.
+If you are wondering what can be safely consumed and what to be avoided if you have thyroid issues, you can check our thyroid diet food list.

 1. Can celiac patients consume millets?